andreaharit/bilingual_pdf/README.md

 ### Not required to run the program:

 - The Unit test directory contains the unit tests code for some functions in the program.
+It requires to work the file example1.pdf for one of the tests.
 - Many commits may have files with names as "experiments", "sketches".
 Those were files used as a thinking place to build funcions without messing with the main code.

 ## How to use it